-1. I will set up the weekly lessons to be as comprehensible as possible, but if you can't understand something, please email me at the earliest.
-If you like studying in groups please reach out to your peers as well.

-2. Completing the assignments on Canvas will benefit you a lot to prepare for each midterm exam and also the final exam.
+- 1. I will set up the weekly lessons to be as comprehensible as possible, but if you can't understand something, please email me at the earliest.
+If you like studying in groups please reach out to your peers as well. - 2.
+Completing the assignments on Canvas will benefit you a lot to prepare for each midterm exam and also the final exam. - 3.
+Attending the in-person classes will be helpful because those are geared to review harder lecture materials and also to solve different applications of the theoretical topics covered online.